jmandel/ehi-living-manual/src/chapters/04-02-data-integrity-and-validation.md

 ---
-# Chapter 4.2: Data Integrity and Validation
+# Data Integrity and Validation

 *Purpose: To transform you from a data consumer into a data critic, equipped with SQL techniques to identify and quantify quality issues.*